 Although the Collection is organized as a non-profit corporation, revenue derived from its flexible capital and private equity partnerships is considered unrelated business income and subject to taxation by the Internal Revenue Service and the District of Columbia.
 As a result of these activities, the Collection incurred approximately \$1,186 of unrelated business income taxes during the year ended July 31, 2013.
-No estimated taxes have been paid for the year ended July 31, 2014.
+These taxes were paid during the year ended July 31, 2014.
+For the year ended July 31, 2015, management does not anticipate any unrelated business income subject to tax.
+As a result, no estimated taxes have been paid.